-A reality that most project managers face only later on in their careers is that they’ll have to take over a project, if not many.
-Sometimes even 3 months before the actual deadline.
-No need to feel like a scapegoat though, as this usually happens either because:
+A reality that most project managers face only later in their careers is that they’ll have to take over a project if not many.
+Sometimes, even three months before the actual deadline.
+No need to feel like a scapegoat, though, as this usually happens either because:

-- The previous project manager was fired, removed from the project by the sponsor or client, or simply transferred to a project with a higher complexity,
+- The previous project manager was fired, removed from the project by the sponsor or client, or transferred to a project with higher complexity,

 - You have more appropriate skills and expertise to handle the current project than the previous project manager.

-Whatever the reasons, you need to quickly get up to date with the project.
-The clock is ticking and there are very small chances that the previous project manager planned out the project the way you would have.
+Whatever the reasons, you need to get up to date with the project quickly.
+The clock is ticking, and there are minimal chances that the previous project manager planned the project the way you would have.

 Don’t dive in head first, of course.

-You need to understand what has been planned and achieved so far so that you have a fair shot at steering the project into the right direction.
-In the worst case scenario, you’ll find out that the project has already been doomed and dodge the bullet (if possible).
+You need to understand what has been planned and achieved so far to have a fair shot at steering the project in the right direction.
+In the worst-case scenario, you’ll discover that the project has already been doomed and dodge the bullet—if possible.

 Either way, here’s a checklist on how you can assess a project’s current health: